 Tsar Nicholas II supported this project, and in 1909-1912, and again in 1915, Prokudin-Gorskii completed surveys of eleven regions, traveling in a specially equipped railroad car provided by the Ministry of Transportation.

-According to Wikipedia, "his process used a camera that took a series of monochrome pictures in rapid sequence, each through a different colored filter.
+Wikipedia, "his process used a camera that took a series of monochrome pictures in rapid sequence, each through a different colored filter.
 By projecting all three monochrome pictures using correctly-colored light, it was possible to reconstruct the original color scene.
 Any stray movement within the camera's field of view showed up in the prints as multiple "ghosted" images, since the red, green and blue images were taken of the subject at slightly different times.

 He also successfully experimented with making color prints of the photographs, but the process was complicated and slow.
 It was only with the advent of digital image processing that multiple images could be satisfactorily combined into one."